Archive for the ‘Political Philosophy’ Category

 Moreover, while many people want the state to recognize “gay marriage” merely for the sake of combating discrimination against homosexuals in other spheres of social life, it seems quite clear that, like affirmative action, this agenda has only increased hostility toward homosexuals.
 Indeed, giving homosexual relationships public recognition that they do not deserve is just like giving an unqualified minority applicant a job or higher education they do not deserve.

-Ultimately, transfers of property, who can visit someone in the hospital, and every other example that turns into a sap story about “oppression” against homosexuals, all these issues are not what marriage is all about and can be remedied through other currently available legal means (e.g. power of attorney, contracts, wills, etc.).
-They don’t merit attention.
-They are irrelevant to the issue of marriage.
-If currently available legal instruments need some reform to allow greater liberty, then we can pursue that.
+Ultimately, transfers of property, who can visit someone in the hospital, and other common examples are not what marriage is all about and can be remedied through other currently available legal means (e.g. power of attorney, contracts, wills, etc.).
+They are not essential to the issue of marriage.
+If currently available legal instruments need some reform to allow greater individual liberty, then we can pursue that.

 With all this in mind, it should be clear by now that most same-sex “marriage” advocates are merely trying to use the government to promote and legitimize homosexual behaviors, behaviors which have no public significance or relevance.